 (Ichneumonidæ). - These insects (Fig. 172) are remarkable for depositing their eggs in other insects, using for the purpose a long ovipositor that is protected by a sheath composed of four stylets.
 Rhyssa persuasoria bores into solid wood in search of its prey.
-The larva, a soft, footless grub, feeds upon its host, and when about to become a pupa spins a cocoon, from which it escapes in the adult form.
+The larva, a soft, footless grub, feeds upon its host, and when

-Fig. 172.-Ichneumon-fly, showing mechanism of ovipositor.
+FIG. 172.-Ichneumon-fly, showing mechanism of ovipositor.

 FIG. 173.-Ant's head and foot.
 Head: e, e, eyes; a, a, antennæ; m, m, mandibles; j, j, jaws; t, tongue.
-Foot: s, spur; c, s, comb of spur; lc, leg-comb.
+Foot: s, spur; c, s, comb of spur; lc, legcomb. about to become a pupa spins a cocoon, from which it escapes in the adult form.

-Ants (Formicariæ).

--The ants, in the opinion of Sir John Lubbock, stand next to man in point of intelligence.

-They erect wonderful dwellings, store up food, are agriculturists, keep and tend their cattle (Aphidæ), seem to possess a sign-language, go to war in organized bodies, and in many ways show remarkable intelligence.
+Ants (Formicaria). -The ants, in the opinion of Sir John Lubbock, stand next to man in point of intelligence.
+They erect wonderful dwellings, store up food, are agriculturists, keep and tend their cattle (Aphida), seem to possess a sign-language, go to war in organized bodies, and in many ways show remarkable intelligence.
 The head (Fig. 173) is generally triangular, the antennæ are slender, and the eyes of two kinds-compound and ocelli; the former consist of many facets differing in different species.
 They live in communities of often 500,000.
 Both males and females are winged, while a third and wingless kind are called workers.
 These have the care of the young, and are builders.
 In some ants the neuters or workers have powerful jaws and are called soldiers, defending the family.
 During the summer the males and females leave the nest and fly away, soon losing their wings.
 The females are taken by workers to form new nests and become queens.
 They live seven or eight years.